This site will look much better in a browser that supports web standards,

 default values unless you are very confident with Linux.

-Start using the jLog application under Linux Mint via Start->Other->jLog.
-You may also right-click jLog and pin it to the Start Menu or Taskbar.
+Once found, you may right-click jLog and pin it to the Start Menu or the Taskbar.

 For jLog V 4.x (or generally):